Join our webinar

 - BSc in Mathematics, Actuarial Mathematics or Mathematics-Economics from University of Copenhagen if their Bachelor's degrees contain subject elements in statistics on a measure theoretical basis (at least 15 ECTS credits).

-- BSc in Mathematics with and elective subject course package in Mathematical Modelling from the University of Aarhus
+- BSc in Mathematics with and elective subject course package in Mathematical Modelling or Statistics from the University of Aarhus

 - BSc in Natural Science and IT with a specialisation in Mathematics and with the MSc admission course package in Statistics from the University of Copenhagen